ricardoandre/kanoerp/kanoerp/README.md

   your content component — see the top of `MarkerContent` in `ui_production_addmarker.js` for the current working example.

+### 6.2 Filter Control blocks — a third, separate pattern (JSX + a different `ctx`)

+*(Confirmed 2026-07, via `filter-production` and `filter-production-marker` — screenshot-verified working live.)* NocoBase has a third code-block type beyond the `jblock`/`JSAction`/`source_code` trio described elsewhere in this
+README: a **filter control** block, wired up as an extra block on a page sitting alongside a native NocoBase table block, that pushes an advanced filter into that table's own resource.
+It has its own compile context, and it does **not** follow the conventions in §3/§4/§6 above — those rules were written for `jblock`/`JSAction`/`source_code` and do not apply here:

+- **JSX is allowed and used** (`<div style={cardStyle}>...</div>`) — the "never JSX" rule elsewhere in this README is specific to the `new Function('React','antd','dayjs','ctx', src)` compile path used by `jblock`/`JSAction`/`source_code`; filter control blocks are evidently transpiled differently.
+- **`ctx.antd` / `ctx.React`**, not `ctx.libs.antd` / `ctx.libs.React`.
+- **`ctx.model.uid`** — this block's own uid, used as the SQL `uid` for its counter query and as the filter-group key it registers on the target table.
+- **`ctx.engine.getModel(targetBlockUid)`** — resolves another block on the
+  same page by uid, returning an object with `.resource` (supports `.addFilterGroup(key, filterObject)`, `.refresh()`, and a `.filters` map keyed by group) and optionally `.rerender()`.
+- **`ctx.useResource('SQLResource')`** + `ctx.resource.setDataSourceKey('main')`
+  + `.setFilterByTk(ctx.model.uid)` + `.refresh()` + `.getData()` — used for
+  the block's own count/statistics query (e.g. per-status counts shown on the quick-filter buttons), run via `ctx.sql.save`/`ctx.model.uid` same as the admin-gated pattern in §3 — **this block type has not been confirmed to work for non-admin roles**; the screenshot verification was as an admin user.
+Treat the count numbers (not the filtering itself, which goes through `.resource.addFilterGroup`) as suspect for non-admin users until tested.
+**Per-page configuration required, easy to break silently:** both known examples hardcode a `productionBlockUid` (or equivalent) constant at the top — the uid of the native table block the filter should control, which is different on every page.
+Copying the file to a new page without updating that constant fails with a caught, user-facing error ("Target block not found") rather than silently doing nothing, which is good defensive design — but it's a real footgun worth flagging to anyone duplicating one of these.

+**Do not "fix" a filter control block by porting it onto the `ce`/`ctx.libs` conventions used elsewhere** — that would very likely break it, not standardize it.
+If a new filter control block is needed, copy `filter-production` or `filter-production-marker` as the template, not anything from the `source_code`/`jblock` side of this codebase.

+**Not yet added to the registry tables in §8** — these two files exist at `jblock/filter-production` and `jblock/filter-production-marker` per the repo's folder structure, but since their conventions are entirely different from the rest of that table's `jblock` rows, consider whether they deserve their own registry subsection (mirroring how §8 already splits "dev tools" out from domain `jblock` rows) next time the registry is touched.
 ---

 ## 7. Database schema — see separate file, not here